Get a Free consultation form Medipars Care Team

 Duration of Kidney Transplant Process in Iran

 As kidney transplant surgery is a sensitive operation, in most countries, it takes a long time to get the necessary approvals to perform the operation.
+However, in Iran, the entire process will take 3-5 weeks:

 pre-surgery preparations; including